Taking a close look at some of the exhibits in the Bedfordshire BKA Honey Show

 · removing specks Using a tube or straw they can be sucked out, but it's better they were not there at all.
 Many specks come from putting perfect honey into dusty jars.
 It's easy to wash teacloths so use good ones and wipe all jars with care.

 · correct weights Weigh some test jars full and empty so that you know you are giving correct value.
 Many people fill to just below the "filling line" which gives short measure and eliminates them from the prize list.
 As a rough guide, no air space should be visible below the edge of the closed lid.
+On the other hand, don't fill your jars so full that honey is all over the inside of the lid.

 · What is the difference between naturally granulated (=naturally crystallised) and soft set (= creamed) honey?
 This is often not clear, but in general NC has set from clear liquid in the jar and usually has a grainier texture, whilst soft set has been seeded and stirred in bulk until just before it sets, then poured into jars.
 It has a smoother texture and often a flatter plainer top surface.
 Some soft set shows streaks up the side of the jar because the crystals were lined up by ascending bubbles just before it set.
 Creamed honey is the same thing as soft set, whatever some may tell you.